-Nine of these ten matters were before us on certifications of default filed by either the District VIII Ethics Committee (DEC) or the Office of Attorney Ethics (OAE), pursuant to R. 1:20-4(f)(2).
-DRB 10-249 was before us on the DEC's recommendation for a suspension of unspecified duration.
+Nine of these ten matters were before us on certifications of default filed by either the District VIII Ethics Committee (DEC) or the Office of Attorney Ethics (OAE), pursuant to R. before the 1:20-4(f)(2).
+DRB 10 - 249was us on DEC's recommendation for a suspension of unspecified duration.
 For the reasons expressed below, we recommend that respondent be disbarred.